S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/governance.md

 It's useful to [record policies](section:record-governance-decision)  to support their effective review and evolution.
 When describing policies, at the very least, include the following information:

--   Purpose (Driver and Requirement)
+-   Purpose (driver and requirement)
 -   Intended Outcome(s)
 -   Policy description (including rationale)
 -   Who's responsible for what